Fan-Ruixuan/bioark-project/README.md

-# Genetic Innovation - Product Management Portal
+# Genetic Innovation - Product Management Portal / 产品管理门户

-## Project Overview
+## Project Overview / 项目概述
     This project is a complete rebuild and enhancement of the product showcase homepage for Genetic Innovation (branded as "Innovative seed on board").

     Developed as a technical assessment within a tight timeline, it successfully evolved from a static layout into a fully dynamic, self-manageable product portal.